 Splurge for a more expensive butter.
 You want butter that has a higher fat and lower water content.
 We prefer using European unsalted butter.
 If you are using salted butter you can omit the addition of salt to the flour mixture.

 Grating the butter.
-Using the large holes of a box grater, or with a food processor with a medium shredding disk, grate the frozen butter.
+Using the large holes of a box grater, or a food processor with a medium shredding disk, grate the frozen butter.
 There are pros and cons for both methods: grating by hand does take longer but there is less “butter waste” than you would get using the food processor.
 If using a box grater you might need to stick the butter back in the freezer for 10-15 minutes since it will begin to warm up as you grate it.
 Cover the grated butter and stick it back in the freezer as you prepare the dough.

 Keep the butter cold.
 Warm butter will combine with the flour resulting in a tougher pastry without the flaky layers.
 Cold butter creates layers within the flour so as the pastry bakes the butter melts creating steam resulting in tender flaky layers.
 During the folding and rolling process, if you notice the butter getting warm and mushy, place it in the freezer for 20 minutes.